 Topical は

-The Japanese language has a special concept known as the topic.
-As its name implies, the topic is simply something that the speaker is broadly talking about.
-In Japanese, the topic is typically marked by は.
-That means whatever comes immediately before は is a topic.
-Once a topic has been introduced in Japanese, it can even persist across the end of its sentence and set the general theme for the following sentences.
-Almost all sentences that have a topic marked by は take the structure of:
+The Japanese language has a concept known as the topic.
+As its name implies, the topic is simply something that the speaker is talking about.
+In Japanese, topics are commonly marked by は.
+That means the topic of a sentence will often be followed immediately by は.
+We will call this usage topical は.
+Once a topic has been introduced in Japanese, it can persist across the end of its sentence and set the general theme for the following sentences.
+Almost all sentences that have a topic marked by topical は take the structure of:

 Whatever comes after topical は is known as a comment, which is something we want to say about the topic.
 The comment contains the focus of the sentence, so it expresses information the speaker wants the listener to know about the topic.